Last Updated on August 6, 2021 by Jody Halsted

 Jeans and shorts were separated and folded tightly.
 Then shirts were rolled with socks inside.

-Everything was packed in a Large Utility Tote – jeans on one end, shorts on the other, rolled shirts in the center.
+Everything was packed in a Thirty-one Large Utility Tote – jeans on one end, shorts on the other, rolled shirts in the center.
 Everything easily accessible, easy to grab, and no digging for clothes!

 Arriving at camp we took out the sleeping bag, made the bed, and slid the bags under her bunk.